CS506/fall2016-group1/README.md

 ### Installation

 Buckchat is developed on top of the [Blueprint.js](https://github.com/onehilltech/blueprint) middleware.
-Please see the [installation steps](https://github.com/CS506/fall2016-group1/wiki/Installation-Steps) on the wiki for installing prerequisite modules.
+Please see the [installation steps](https://github.com/CS506/fall2016-group1/wiki/Installation-Steps) on the wiki for installing prerequisite software.

 ## Helpful Links

+Here are some quick links to resources used in our project:

 * [Blueprint.js](https://github.com/onehilltech/blueprint)
 * [Blueprint.js CLI](https://github.com/onehilltech/blueprint-cli)